angeleads/Summer-Camp/e-commerce/README.md

 What about JSON Data?

 Well JSON, which stands for JavaScript Object Notation, is a way to organize and store data in a text format.
 It's like a structured list of information, where each piece of information has a name (key) and a corresponding value.
 JSON is commonly used to exchange data between a server and a web application, making it easy for different parts of a system to understand and use the same information.

+In our case this is the structure of our JSON:
 ```
 {
     "products": [